 Texas dram shop attorney Michael Grossman is here to help.

 When you have been injured by a drunk driver, an independent investigation has to happen quickly.
-People’s memories fade, other events supersede, and evidence can be destroyed or lost before you know it.
-This is why it is so important to contact our attorneys at Grossman Law Offices after you or a loved one was in an alcohol-related accident.
+People's memories fade, other events supersede, and evidence can be destroyed or lost before you know it.
+This is why it is so important to contact our attorneys at Grossman Law Offices as soon as possible after you or a loved one are in an alcohol-related accident.
 We know how to locate the evidence needed to prove your case.
-There may be video surveillance tapes we need access to before they are erased, witnesses that need to have their statements memorialized in an affidavit, statements from employees that worked the night in question, bar receipts, bank statements, as well as industry vendors such as delivery persons that need to be contacted as well.
+There may be video surveillance tapes we need access to before they are erased, witnesses that need to have their statements memorialized in an affidavit, statements from employees that worked on the night in question, bar receipts, bank statements, as well as industry vendors such as delivery persons that need to be contacted as well.